 Not including business trips (even though most of those can serve a similar purpose, sort of), traveling is a way for us to unwind, meet new people and experience new cultures.

 The way you experience these things can now very easily be documented, and again, most of us do so through photos, videos, and yes, even postcards.
+Several free video maker tools can help you achieve this.
 Since sharing everything you’re doing is easier than ever, why not put all that material in one place and start a travel blog.
 It can easily start off as something small, documenting your travels for yourself more than anyone else (a form of a diary, if you will).
 But, it can also grow into a business you can ultimately live off of.

 While the tools to create a travel video or a travel blog (or any blog for that matter) are more accessible than they’ve ever been, it’s still prudent to set it up on a sound foundation, especially if you want it to grow to the point where it is viewed as a business down the line.